 Board Certified Plastic Surgeon, Dr. Sean Doherty, is adamant about always delivering natural looking results.
 The best compliment that he can receive about his work is for your friends and colleagues to not notice it.
 He is proud to offer his Boston area patients a wide range of options, both surgical and non-surgical, for rejuvenating the neck.
 The right one for you is going to depend on your individual anatomy, lifestyle and needs.

 Neck Lift Consultation

-It is crucial when considering any kind of aesthetic procedure that you first be assessed in-person.
+It is crucial when considering any kind of aesthetic procedure that you first be assessed in-person for a physical exam and a review of your medical and surgical history.
 Plastic surgery is a field of innovation.
 We are constantly coming up with new and better ways to address a patient’s concerns.
 So, with concerns about enhancing the look of your neck, there are a lot of choices.
 These include surgical procedures such as a: